 However, if you're working in the studio or another professional, then you'll need a full-size panel.
 These come in different sizes, and at different prices, but they tend to give you much more power and versatility than the other types of LED light panel.

 So who are the top brands of LED light panels?
 Right now, Rotolight is arguably top of the heap, with its fantastic NEO and AEOS ranges of hotshoe lights and pro light panels.
-In fact, Rotolight just concluded a successful Kickstarter campaign for the latest iterations of these lights, and we suspect once we can get them in for review, they'll find a place on this list.

 We've split this guide up into sections for hotshoe panels, smartphone LEDs and full-size professional panels, to make it easier for you to find the light that's right for you.